What is BOTOX®?

 reduce wrinkles and lines between the brows (frown lines).

 reduce the appearance of lines and wrinkles on the forehead

 reduce appearance of wrinkles around the corner of the eyes (crow’s feet)

-More recently, the use of BOTOX/Dysport for other cosmetic purposes are gaining in popularity.
-For example, BOTOX can be used to slim the jaw line, reduce expression wrinkles on the nose known as “bunny nose”, to smooth lines on the neck, and more.
+More recently, the use of BOTOX for other cosmetic purposes are gaining in popularity.
+For example, BOTOX can be used to slim the jaw line, to reduce jaw clenching, to reduce expression wrinkles on the nose known as “bunny nose”, to smooth lines on the neck, and more.

 BOTOX Side Effects

 Because the medication is given at the site of your condition, most of the side effects occur close to where the product is injected.
 Most commonly the following side effect may occur: bumps and bruises (usually at sides of eyes, if any) are common and bruising will typically resolve itself over a week or so.
 Other common side effects may be slower to appear but will typically resolve themselves and include: